CFA Exam

 5. Expect to do well on the CFA exam

 The CFA exam is notoriously difficult and, yes, the pass rate is daunting.
-But if you prepare properly (study for over 300 hours, use Wiley study materials, get enough sleep, etc.) you are setting yourself up for success, and you should feel good about that.
+But if you prepare properly (study for over 300 hours, use UWorld study materials, get enough sleep, etc.) you are setting yourself up for success, and you should feel good about that.
 Try to have positive expectations and anticipate doing well on the exam.

 Frequently Asked Questions (FAQs)